Harry-Developer/Twitter-Clone/README.md

 ## Install

-Installation is easy, all required modules are listed below, down load and run.
+Installation is easy, all required modules are listed below, download and run.

 ```